Craig Thomson (referee): Career

 In the 2011 Scottish League Cup final between Celtic and Rangers, Thomson awarded Rangers a penalty, but then changed his decision.
 In the final Old Firm match of the 2010–11 season, Thomson awarded Celtic a penalty with seven minutes remaining, which was saved by Rangers goalkeeper Allan McGregor.

 In 2011, Thomson refereed the France–Bosnia and Herzegovina Euro 2012 qualification match.

 Thomson was appointed for the 2012 Scottish Cup final, which was won 5–1 by Hearts against their Edinburgh derby rivals Hibernian.
-During the match, Thomson failed to send off Hearts midfielder Ian Black for a horrific challenge on Hibs striker Leigh Griffiths and also awarded a penalty to Hearts for a foul which television replays showed to be incorrect.
-He was also photographed with Hearts supporters post match making a "5-1" hand gesture.
+His performance was criticised post match by Hibs striker Leigh Griffiths.

 Thomson was selected in December 2011 to referee in the Euro 2012 final stages.
 He took charge of the group stage matches Portugal–Denmark and Czech Republic–Poland.
 Thomson was also in charge of a 2014 World Cup qualification match between Romania and the Netherlands on 16 October 2012 in Bucharest.

 In March 2013, Thomson refereed a Champions League quarter-final match between Borussia Dortmund and Málaga, which Dortmund won with two late goals.
 Scottish FA chief executive Stewart Regan spoke in defence of Thomson, saying that he had performed well to earn the high-profile appointment and that the problems in the Borussia Dortmund–Málaga match had been due to his assistants.
 Thomson hoped to be selected for the 2014 World Cup final stages, but FIFA omitted him from their list of 14 officials for the tournament.

 Thomson officiated the 2014 Scottish Cup Final at Celtic Park in Glasgow in which Perth side St Johnstone beat Dundee United 2–0.

 He retired from refereeing at the end of the 2018-19 season.

 Thomson was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to football and charity in Scotland.